 Vitamin D 1,25 Dihydroxy (Calcitriol) Blood Test

-A low level of 1,25-dihydroxyvitamin D can be seen in kidney disease, and it is one of the earliest changes to occur in persons with early kidney failure.
+A low level of 1,25-dihydroxyvitamin D can be seen in acute kidney disease, as it is one of the earliest changes to occur in individuals with early-stage kidney failure.
+In addition, low levels of 1,25-dihydroxyvitamin D can be detected in individuals with hypoparathyroidism.
+However, a high level of 1,25-dihydroxyvitamin D may occur in sarcoidosis or some lymphomas, malignancies, primary hyperparathyroidism, and physiologic hyperparathyroidism.

 Trusted, Secure, & Confidential